 Noise pollution, of human origin, was known to affect some animals.
 Scientists have just shown that it also has an effect on plants.
 Indirect but real.
 In this case, noise can enhance pollination but reduce dispersal of some seeds.

 Sure enough, plants don’t have an ear.
 However, it is very likely that they were affected by noise pollution of human origin.
 But not directly.
-Animals that interact with plants may experience behavioral changes in response, Which has an effect on themselves.
+Animals that interact with plants may experience behavioral changes in response Noise, Which has an effect on the plants themselves.

 The indirect effect of noise on pollination and seed propagation